ga-wdi-boston/ruby-objects-assessment/README.md

 Fork and clone this repository.
 Move into the cloned directory and run `bundle install`.

-Edit `assessment.rb` and complete each question.
+Edit `lib/assessment.rb` and complete each question.
 You may use any resource, other than someone else in the classroom, to help you complete the quiz.

 Check your answers as you work with `rspec spec/assessment_spec.rb`.